 Where Is Portuguese Spoken?

 Portuguese is an official language in ten countries and territories, including Brazil, Mozambique, Angola, Portugal, Guinea-Bissau, East Timor, Equatorial Guinea, Macau, Cape Verde, and São Tomé and Príncipe.

-During the period of Portuguese colonialism of the 15th and 16th centuries, the Portuguese language was brought to many regions in Africa, Asia and the Americas.
+During the period of Portuguese colonialism of the 15th and 16th centuries, the Portuguese language was brought to many regions of Africa, Asia and the Americas.
 Local officials and Europeans of all nationalities used Portuguese as a lingua franca (a common language) to facilitate communication.
 Portuguese was also used by Roman Catholic missionaries in Asia, and today there is a cultural presence of Portuguese in parts of India, Sri Lanka, Malaysia and Indonesia.

 How Many People Speak Portuguese?